dittowords/cli/README.md

 ## Authentication

-The first time you run the CLI, you’ll be asked to provide an API key.
+Run `ditto login` to log in through your browser.
+Your session is saved to `~/.config/ditto`; `ditto logout` forgets it.

+In CI, or anywhere a browser isn’t available, set the `DITTO_TOKEN` environment variable to an API key instead. `DITTO_TOKEN` takes precedence over a saved session.
 You can generate an API key from your [developer integrations settings](https://app.dittowords.com/developers/api-keys).

+If you have neither, the CLI will ask you for an API key the first time you run it.

 See the [Authentication](http://developer.dittowords.com/api-reference/authentication) page for more information on API keys.